eramitgupta/laravel-setup-layout/README.md

-## Layout Setup for Laravel Applications 🔥.
+## Advanced Layout Setup for Laravel Applications 🔥.
 ### A versatile and easy-to-use package for setting up layouts in Laravel applications.

 ## Features